-The majority of US 395 through Inyo County has been widened to four lanes.
-The remaining two-lane section that is slated to be developed as a four-lane expressway is the Olancha/Cartago project and it has been programmed through construction.
+Bernardino Counties to facilitate the safety improvements in the region, primarily by pooling resources to widen two-lane sections to four-lanes.
+As a result, the majority of US 395 through Inyo County has been widened to four lanes.
+The remaining two-lane section that is currently under construction as a four-lane expressway is the Olancha/Cartago project.
 The programming of the Olancha-Cartago project has given the LTC a negative STIP share balance projected out through the 2028 STIP cycle.
-This limits the ability to program significant new funds in the STIP.
+This limits the ability to program significant new funds in STIP.

 As the high priority four-laning of US 395 in Inyo County approaches completion, the Local Transportation Commission will continue to prioritize improvement projects to the US 395 and CA 14 corridors in Kern, San Bernardino, and Mono counties.
-The Tri-County MOU (Kern, Inyo & Mono) expires in 2022 and is the subject of current negotiations for renewal.
+The Tri-County MOU (Kern, Inyo & Mono) expired in the 2022 STIP and is the subject of current negotiations for renewal and continued partnership.